devuni-cz/vilt-starter-kit/CONTRIBUTING.md

-# Contributing to LIVT Starter Kit
+# Contributing to VILT Starter Kit

-Thank you for your interest in contributing to the LIVT Starter Kit!
+Thank you for your interest in contributing to the VILT Starter Kit!
 We welcome contributions from the community and are pleased to have you join us.

 ## 📋 Table of Contents